Amon4007/book-tracker-frontend/README.md

 Delete books from the list.
 Simple, clean, and responsive user interface.
 How to Use
-Requirements
-A computer, tablet, or phone.
-Internet access.
-A modern web browser.
 View Live Site
 Visit the deployed application at: Book Tracker (replace with live site URL once deployed)